fmmricardo/rm-blog/content/posts/2019-12-15-doing-better-in-just-9-weeks-the-importance-of-being-challenged.md

 Overall, this was more than successful, with the number of small steps I achieved despite the things I didn't finish.

-Family support was essential to do all of this, but not less important all my friends at work and fat pros to Nikita.
+Family support was essential to do all of this, but not less important all my friends at work and fat props to Nikita.

 I found a way to push myself in every area and that means I will continue follow this methodology.